 Housing Coordinator’s Role:

 The Housing Coordinator is available to assist you while you are in your host family.
 The Housing Coordinator is there to help work out conflicts/problems you may have with your host family and to answer your questions regarding the host family experience.
 The Housing Coordinator will also work on your behalf to make sure all telephone deposits are returned in a timely manner.
 You are encouraged to see the Housing Coordinator if you have any questions about your host family placement.
-You can contact the Housing Coordinator during office hours at email@example.com
+You can contact the Interim Housing Coordinator during office hours at firstname.lastname@example.org

 or (760) 776-7205.